Buzor10/algoperfe/README.md

-# Algorand Perfect - Elevating Algorand NFTs to new heights
+# Algorand Perfect - Elevating Algorand's NFT space

 ## Introduction

-A revolutionary marketing solution that proves the age-old saying, "a product is only as good as the exposure it receives."
-Algoperfe, with a clear and effective marketing strategy, is poised to elevate Algorand's NFT space to new heights.
+A solution that proves the age-old saying, "a product is only as good as the exposure it gets."
+Algoperfe (Algorand Perfect), is a comprehensive and well researched marketing strategy proposed to reach more than half a million untapped users in Africa, and make a lasting impact on the global NFT landscape.

-## Unleash the full potential of NFTs (Beyond Ape Pictures & Airdrops)

-Reach more than half a million untapped users in Africa and make a lasting impact on the global NFT landscape.

 The stage is set, our audience is waiting!